fenago/learn-java-12-programming/lab_guide/Lab_7.md

 to avoid writing custom code in the cases when such functionality already exists and can just be imported and used out of the box.

-In the next chapter, we will talk about Java threads and demonstrate their usage.
+In the next lab, we will talk about Java threads and demonstrate their usage.
 We will also explain the difference between parallel and concurrent processing.
 We will demonstrate how to create a thread and how to execute, monitor, and stop it.
-It will be very useful material not only for those who are going to write code for multi-threaded processing but also for those who would like to improve their understanding of how the JVM works, which will be the topic of the following chapter.
+It will be very useful material not only for those who are going to write code for multi-threaded processing but also for those who would like to improve their understanding of how the JVM works, which will be the topic of the following lab.